bharathkarumudi/bharathkarumudi.github.io/_posts/2020-07-20-Ice-thm-walkthrough.md

 ### Looting Credentials

-Using the `kiwi` extension into the meterpreter, lets extract the passwords with `creds_all`.
+Loading the `kiwi` extension into the meterpreter, lets extract the passwords of the victim with the option `creds_all`.

 ```bash
 meterpreter > creds_all